blacksun/Trainings/LandSlide/src/course/helloWorld/mvc/controller.md

 ##New Class Controller

-- In Zend Framework 2, the controller is a class that is generally called {Controller name}Controller
+In Zend Framework 2, the controller is a class that is generally called {Controller name}Controller
-- Each action is a public method within the controller class that is named {action name}Action

 	!php
 	class IndexController extends AbstractActionController

-	{
+Each action is a public method within the controller class that is named {action name}Action

+	!php
 	public function indexAction()
-	   {
-	   }
-	}